Subscribe to updates

 December 16, 2025 View on council websiteSummary

-The Delegated Decisions by Cabinet Member for Children and Young People is scheduled to meet on 16 December 2025, to discuss the re-tendering of the Cross Regional Project partnership, and to approve a plan to expand the number of block placements in Oxfordshire.
+The Delegated Decisions by Cabinet Member for Children and Young People are scheduled to meet on 16 December 2025.
+The meeting will consider the re-tendering of the Cross Regional Project partnership, which delivers therapeutic residential care and educational services for children.
+Councillors will also be asked to declare any interests they may have in the topics to be discussed.

 Cross Regional Block Contract